CharmedSatyr/charmed_blog/content/blog/create-a-mastodon-login-extension-for-auth0/index.md

 date: '2019-07-24T21:54:17.461Z'
 ---

-I describe in my [previous post](../how-to-add-login-with-mastodon-using-nodejs/) how to create an Node.js Express application that allows users to log in with a Mastodon instance.
+I describe in my [previous post](../how-to-add-login-with-mastodon-using-nodejs/) how to create a Node.js Express application that allows users to log in with a Mastodon instance.

 That post assumes you are starting from scratch and want to manage user data yourself.
 For production applications, however, I like to delegate the heavy lifting on the auth side to [Auth0](https://auth0.com).